Interfacial fluid rheology of soft particles

 In Fig.~\ref{fig:Fig1} (right y-axis), the normalized values of $G_p$ are plotted as a function of $\zeta_{2D}$.
 In contrast to what observed in bulk \cite{Mat09, Con19, Sco16}, the evolution of $G_p$ with $\zeta_{2D}$ is non-monotonic.
 In particular, $G_p$ (circles) grows during regimes II and IV ($1.0\lesssim \zeta_{2D} \lesssim 1.6$ and $3.6 \lesssim \zeta_{2D} < 5.0$), while it decreases in regime III, in correspondence of the plateau of the measured compression isotherms (squares).
 Regimes II and IV correspond to the compression of regions of the microgels with different softness (external corona and core) \cite{Hou22, Sch21}.
 Fig~\ref{fig:MB5nnd} shows the values of the NND obtained from the analysis of AFM micrographs in dry state (Fig.~\ref{fig:MB5Gr}).
 The values of NND vary as $\zeta^{-1/2}$ (solid line) in regime II (circles), as expected for particles interacting \textit{via} soft repulsive potentials.
-In regime III, a transition happens between a state where microgels have primarily corona-corona interactions to a state where their contacts are between compressed coronas and core-core interactions appear \cite{Boc19}.
-This is evident by the rising of a second, smaller value of NND (see Fig.~\ref{fig:MB5nnd}).
-The decrease of $G_p$ in Fig.~\ref{fig:Fig1} can be explained by the work that has to be used to compress the microgel coronas.
-This leads to a decrease of the energy stored within the monolayer.
-Furthermore, as discussed in the SM, the AFM micrographs shows the presence of clusters that might also play a role in the decrease of $G_p$, similarly to what reported for depletion gels \cite{Con10, Hsi12, Whi19}.
+To provide a microscopic interpretation of the non-monotonic behavior of $G_p$, we first note that in region II, the coronas of the microgels are still partially swollen, but the compression of the monolayer progressively compacts them.
+However, until region III is reached, there is no microgel for which the corona is completely collapsed, with others still retaining a partial swollen corona (see AFM micrographs in Fig.~\ref{fig:MB5Gr}).
+From the AFM images, it seems that particles with a collapsed corona form clusters, Fig.~\ref{fig:MB5Gr}.
+However, recent studies have shown that the presence of clusters might be due to the monolayer deposition on a solid substrate \cite{Kuk23, Kaw23}.
+Independently of the presence of the clusters, the key aspect that characterises regime III is that there are three different kinds of contact between microgels: (i) partially compressed corona-partially compressed corona; (ii) partially compressed corona-core; (iii) core-core (with potential presence of clusters).
+Thus, under these conditions, the monolayer has a more heterogeneous structure with core-core contacts continuously replacing corona-corona ones.
+This determines a less efficient transmission of the stress throughout the system, that we attribute to the fact that corona-corona contacts would ensure a higher degree of connectivity within the monolayer as compared to hard core contacts.
+This effect results in a decrease of $G_p$.
+We further note that, if the clusters are present, they might also play a role in the decrease of $G_p$, similarly to what reported for depletion gels \cite{Con10, Hsi12, Whi19}.
+The following rise of $G_p$ in region IV is caused by a further increase of the packing fraction $\zeta_{2D}$ that brings the cores in closer and closer contact.